spectra-g/engram/README.md

 # Engram

-**Context brain for your Agentic flow**

-Engram helps AI agents understand the blast radius of code changes by analyzing git commit history to detect temporal coupling between files.
-When files are frequently changed together, it's a signal they're related - even if there's no direct code dependency.
+**The "Blast Radius" Detector for AI Agents.**

+Engram gives your AI agent (Claude, Cursor, etc.) the one thing it lacks: **Organizational Memory.**

+By analyzing your git history and project notes, Engram predicts what will break *before* the AI writes a single line of code.
+It detects files that are secretly coupled, even if they don't import each other directly, preventing the "fix one thing, break another" cycle.

 ## What It Does

-Engram provides three MCP tools that agents can call:

-### 1. `get_impact_analysis` - Predict what breaks when you change a file
+**Temporal graph**

-Analyzes git history to find files that are frequently committed alongside your target file, ranked by risk score.
-Automatically extracts test titles from coupled test files to show which existing tests may need updating.
+* Analyzes git history to find files that are frequently committed alongside your target file, ranked by risk score.
+* **Why?** To predict what might break when you change a file.

+**Test Intent**
+* Automatically finds the specific tests associated with the files you are changing and reads their descriptions (e.g., "should handle negative balance").
+* **Why?** It forces the AI to read the rules before it plays the game.

+**Knowledge graph**

+* Provides a persistence store where either you or the LLM can store/retrieve relevant notes concerning decisions, nuances, quirks, architecture etc
+* Why?
+Lessons learnt aren't lost when you start a new conversation.

+**Tool calls**

+### 1. `get_impact_analysis` - Blast radius calculation for a target file

+For a given file, return the impacted files, their test intents and any stored notes.

 **Example:**

 ```json
 {
   "file_path": "src/Auth.ts",
   "repo_root": "/path/to/repo"
 }

 ```

 **Returns:**

 ```json
 {
   "summary": "Changing src/Auth.ts may affect 2 files.
 1 critical risk, 1 medium risk.\n\n⚠️ Critical Risk (0.89): src/Session.ts\n   Changed together in 48 of 50 commits (96%)\n   Notes: Session requires Redis connection\n\n⚠ High Risk (0.72): src/Auth.test.ts\n   Changed together in 31 of 50 commits (62%)\n   Current test behavior (may need updating):\n     - should login with valid credentials\n     - should reject invalid password\n     - should handle OAuth callback",